telerik/teststudio-docs/docs/advanced-topics/build-server/microsoft-hosted-agent-testing.md

 ### Execute the Tests on Microsoft-hosted Agent

 The next task in the pipeline can be set to execute the tests.
 To trigger the test list run, you can again use a __Command Line__ task.
-In it you can list a command using the <a href="/features/test-runners/artoftest-runner" target="_blank">options of the Test Studio CLI runner called ArtOfTest.Runner.exe</a>.
+In it you can list a command using the <a href="/features/test-runners/artoftest-runner" target="_blank">options of the Test Studio CLI runner</a> called __ArtOfTest.Runner.exe__.

 The example in the screenshot uses the options to set custom name for the result file and to generate _junit_ formatted result for the run.
-In this command I use the $(Build.Repository.LocalPath) variable provided from Azure.
+In this command I use the __$(Build.Repository.LocalPath) variable provided from Azure__.
 It is recommended to use such environmental variables as hard-coded paths may cause some false failures.

 ![Test list run command](/img/advanced-topics/build-server/mha-testing/fig11.png)